Jack9025/owasp-falihax/README.md

   - Added an attempted login counter to prevent the user trying to log in for 5 minutes to limit failed login attempts
   - Removed login_manager.request_loader (it allowed user to pass username to form to be authenticated without password)
   - Added captcha for user signup (to prevent bots from signing up)
+  - Added requirement that usernames must be between 3-16 characters and only contain letters and numbers
-  - Added requirement on user signup that passwords must be at least 8 characters and contain a capital, lowercase, number and special character
+  - Added requirement that passwords must be at least 8 characters and contain a capital, lowercase, number and special character
   - Added specific admin role (using database column) instead of allowing user with username of 'admin' to access admin page
   - Added script to grant pre-existing user with role of admin

 - **Make transaction page**
+  - Added requirement that user must be logged in to access page
   - Added validation on amount is a float and number is above 0
   - Added validation to stop account from being able to transfer money to itself

 - **Open account page**
+  - Added requirement that user must be logged in to access page
   - Added validation to account name to ensure that only account names defined by the server are accepted

-- **Accounts page**
+- **View account page**
+  - Added requirement that user must be logged in to access page
+  - Added validation to check that account exists
-  - Added validation to check that only the account owner can view transactions for the account
+  - Added validation to allow only the account owner to view transactions for the account

+- **Dashboard page**
+  - Added requirement that user must be logged in to access page

 - **Admin page**
-  - Added validation to check that user is admin to access admin page
+  - Added requirement that user must be logged in and has role admin to access admin page
   - Added validation of credit score is an integer and be in range of 0 and 999

 ## Getting Started